feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "78fee15c-2e02-4951-b9e6-bb55461687d3"
+#> [1] "ef5620da-0cea-4279-8df9-8daa83c990b9"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer your blue Calvin Klein shirt with a neutral sweater or navy blazer, add a
+#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer
-#> stylish scarf, and complete the look with brown or black boots to complement
-#> the pink trousers in winter.
+#> (like gray, navy, or beige), add a scarf that incorporates blue or pink tones,
+#> and finish with smart shoes and a tailored coat for a cohesive winter look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "e3269fe1-6cf8-4f1a-8965-32e0f125e28f"
+#> [1] "980946b7-3a55-4426-9d87-bbc5c4a32060"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored
+#> Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and a
+#> warm coat, complemented by appropriate winter accessories, to create a stylish
-#> sweater or blazer and neutral shoes for a stylish winter look.
+#> and cohesive look.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer your blue Calvin Klein shirt with a neutral sweater or navy blazer, add a
+#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer
-#> stylish scarf, and complete the look with brown or black boots to complement
-#> the pink trousers in winter.
+#> (like gray, navy, or beige), add a scarf that incorporates blue or pink tones,
+#> and finish with smart shoes and a tailored coat for a cohesive winter look.
 ```

 ## Agents Dialog

 ###### At the moment, only in the development version

-The agents_dialog method facilitates an intelligent two-agent
+The `agents_dialog` method facilitates an intelligent two-agent
 collaboration process designed to refine and optimize responses through
 iterative dialogue.